 Not currently.
-Due to the different server configurations possible in Transmit, we didn't feel ready to sync them with Prompt 2.
+Due to the different server configurations possible in Transmit and Coda, we didn't feel ready to sync them with Prompt 2.
 Among the questions we faced:

 Too many what-ifs kept us from including this functionality in Prompt 2.0, but we’re definitely considering it for the future.